 Even worse, because programmatic ad-buying and -selling has relentlessly lowered advertising rates, this high-volume, low-quality traffic could not sustain even this high-volume, low-quality business, forget the more thoughtful (and more expensive) version that it shouldered aside.

 So what comes next?

-The world rarely turns back and re-traces its steps, and it is by no means a sure thing, but I’m hoping for a renaissance or re-tracing of steps, of sorts.
-A return to quality and authority (the good kind, not the authoritarian version) and a movement away from two Internet megaliths.
+The world rarely turns back and re-traces its steps, but I’m hoping for a renaissance or re-tracing, of sorts.
+A movement toward quality and authority (the good kind, not the authoritarian version) and a movement away from a clickbait economy.
 There are encouraging signs.
 Subscription models are slowly re-asserting themselves on the Web, especially for top-tier news organizations like the New York Times and Washington Post.
 (The Wall Street Journal was able to leverage its unique financial coverage to make this model work earlier than everyone else.)

 It’s going to require more of a lot of things—among those things, money invested by publishers.
 (Michael Silberman, the chief digital architect of New York Media, does a better job of laying out the essential skills digital media businesses will need to thrive in this new world.)

 Here’s the good part, for those brave enough to spend into this uncertainty.
 Even Facebook expects that it’s stepping back from “news” means that space is going to open up in the digital canopy, that people are not going to use the time they scrolled through their newsfeed for frothing takedowns of Trump and Hilary to instead play frisbee in the park.
 People will still be head-down on their phones.